How is testRigor's test automation different from Selenium?

 Will tests break if I change development platforms?

 Very unlikely.
 Our clients have changed development platforms and UI frameworks and seen virtually all of their tests survive.
-We specifically built testRigor with adaptability and stability as our number one priority.
+We specifically built testRigor with adaptability and stability as our #1 priority.

 How would you work with applications which are highly customizable for our varied clientele?

 You'll probably want to build several suites; one for common functionality and several for some customer-specific features.
-This is easy to build and customize in our application creation interface.
+This is easy to build and customize in our test creation interface.

 How are your tests deployed?